RISC-NYUAD/MoCap-marker-group-generator/README.md

 # MoCap-marker-group-generator
-Package for generating MoCap marker configurations that are unique and distinct from the existing objects.
+Package for generating MoCap marker configurations that are unique and distinct from the existing objects with PSO.